softwaregroup-bg/ut-microservice/README.md

-# UT standard microservice
+# UnderTree standard microservice

-Standard structure of UT microservice
+Standard structure of UnderTree microservice

 NOTE:
 > The word `microservice` is used in many places as relating to